cybersonic/cybersonic.github.io/_drafts/making-slimmer-lucee-docker-images.md

 The main changes are:

-1. `FROM alpine as base` we create a base image where we do the lucee installation
+1. `FROM alpine as base` we create a base image where we do the Lucee installation
 2. `FROM alpine` again.
 This is our next stack (or final image)
-3. `COPY --from=base /lucee /lucee` we now copy from our base image the lucee folder we prepared.
-This will be our final image.
-Forgetting all the previous steps, which were there just to build.
-They dont need to live on in our final image.
+3. `COPY --from=base /lucee /lucee` we now copy from our base image the Lucee folder we prepared.
+This will be our final image which ignores all the previous steps, which were there just to build the `/lucee` folder.
+Those steps don't need to live on in our final image.

 After building we get:

     REPOSITORY             TAG       IMAGE ID       CREATED        SIZE
     markdrew/lucee-light   latest    deac63b18892   1 second ago   210MB

-210 MB Vs 648MB.
+210MB vs. 648MB.
 I will buy that for a dollar!

 Ok, let's start it up!
 `docker run --rm --name lucee-light markdrew/lucee-light`

 This takes: 1604 ms

 Not bad, but we could pre-warm our image when we build it.
-This would expand all the lucee admin files (that expand on startup) and let lucee do all the config.
-We dont need to do this everytime we start an image, so lets's add this before our entrypoint:
+This would expand all the lucee  files (that expand on startup) and let lucee do whatever config it needs to do at startup.
+We don't need to do this every time we start a container, so let's add it to our build!

+We need to add the warmup before our `ENTRYPOINT`

     COPY --from=base /lucee /lucee
     RUN LUCEE_ENABLE_WARMUP=true /lucee/startup.sh
     ENTRYPOINT [ "/lucee/startup.sh" ]

-The command `RUN LUCEE_ENABLE_WARMUP=true /lucee/startup.sh` sets an envirnment variable called `LUCEE_ENABLE_WARMUP` and then runs lucee.
-This will make lucee to start up and warmup and then shut down.
+The command `RUN LUCEE_ENABLE_WARMUP=true /lucee/startup.sh` sets a_envrnment vriable called `LUCEE_ENABLE_WARMUP` and then runs lucee.
+This will make ucee start,_ warmup and then shut down.

 Let's try this build :